Mining and manufacturing

 Map 1: Current and pending mineral and onshore petroleum operations in the Territory1

-Source: Department of Industry, Tourism and Trade; Department of Treasury and Finance
+Source: Department of Mining and Energy; Department of Treasury and Finance

 Oil and gas production

-The Territory’s conventional onshore oil and gas is sourced from the Amadeus Basin in Central Australia.
-Production occurs at the Mereenie, Palm Valley and Dingo fields located close to Alice Springs and operated by Central Petroleum Limited.
+The Territory’s conventional onshore oil and gas is sourced from the Amadeus Basin in Central Australia, with production occurring at the Mereenie, Palm Valley and Dingo fields.

 Map 2 - Offshore petroleum activity